alexa/teach/README.md

 When evaluating a submissions, the submitted container will be started with access to a single GPU and no internet access.
 For details see [Step 3 - Start your container](#step-3---start-your-container).

 The main evaluation code invoking your submission will also be run as Docker container.
 It reuses the `teach_inference` CLI command together with `teach.inference.remote_model.RemoteModel` to call the HTTP API running in your container.
 For details on how to start it locally see [Step 4 - Start the evaluation](#step-4---start-the-evaluation).

+Please note that TfD inference is not currently supported via Docker image.

 ### Testing Locally